-Comp onent Description (1) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\epsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 35.
-(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
-This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(3) ss← USB SuperSpeed ports (2) Connect USB devices, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(4) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Comp onent Description (1) Δ Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Pull the card out of the memory card reader.
+(2) ss⇔ USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(3) # AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
-(5) Ą Power connector Connects an AC adapter.
+(4) Ą Power connector Connects an AC adapter.